wp-plugins/rvg-optimize-database/readme.txt

 * Deletes trashed posts, pages and comments (optional)
 * Deletes spammed comments (optional)
 * Deletes unused tags (optional)
+* Deletes 'expired transients' (optional)
+* Deletes 'pingbacks' and 'trackbacks' (optional)
 * Deletes 'orphan postmeta items'
-* Deletes 'expired transients'
 * Optimizes the database tables (optionally you can exclude certain tables from optimization)
 * Creates a log file of the optimizations (optional)
 * Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly at a specific time (optional)
 * 'Optimize DB (1 click)' link in the admin bar (optional)

 = Settings =
-You can find the settings page in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Options.
+You can find the settings page in the WP Admin Panel &raquo; Settings &raquo; Optimize DB Settings.

 = Starting the Optimization =
-You can start the Optimization in the WP Admin Panel &raquo; Tools &raquo; Optimize Database.
+You can start the Optimization in the WP Admin Panel &raquo; Tools &raquo; Optimize Database.<br />
-Note: if you use the Scheduler the Optimization will run automatically!
+Note: if you use the Scheduler the Optimization will run automatically!<br />
+Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)

 = Supported languages =
 * English [en_US] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com